 How did you find the experience?

 Your personal balance sheet can get less attention than it should, due to being third in line for your attention and energy (after business and family).
-We are a small business and our partners well understand the competing demands on a
+Our partners well understand the competing demands on a business owner’s time.
+We also know from experience that the more energy and time that we can free up to allow you to focus on your business the better.
+That extra energy and time will help you extract the best financial return from the business, for your family, at the end of the day.

 The financial advice needs of farmers are different to those of city folk.
 Farmers need to plan to make sure their farm business will continue to support them and their family through good times and bad.